lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 }
 ```

-Next, let's accept the following options: the Redux store in which we would like to subscribe to, as well as the Selector we would like to use to select what data we would like to render from the store:
+Next, let's accept the following options: the Redux store in which we would like to subscribe to, as well as the Selector we would like to use to select what data we would like to pick out from the store:

 ```ts
 import type { Store, Action as RAction } from '@reduxjs/toolkit';